JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 2. The dots allow Julia to recognize the "vectorized" nature of the operations at a *syntactic* level (before e.g. the type of `x` is known), and hence the loop fusion is a *syntactic guarantee*, not a compiler optimization that may or may not occur for carefully written code.
+They also allow the *caller* to "vectorize" *any* function, rather than relying on the function author.

 3. Other languages have implemented loop fusion for vectorized operations, but typically for only a small set of types and operations/functions that